secvisogram/csaf-cms-backend/README.md

 Use `./gradlew integrationTest` to run the tests.
 CSAF-CMS-Backend and all other components must be up an running with the development setup described above.

-Settings (like hostnames, port, user and password) can can be changed in the feature-files. `template.feature`-file  contains all basic request to build that can be used to assemble futher workflow.
+Settings (like hostnames, port, user and password) can be changed in the feature-files. `template.feature`-file contains all basic request to build that can be used to assemble futher workflow.

 ## Contributing